bionik/pikkolo/README.md

 # pikkolo #
 Tiny image gallery for photoblogging

 To upload images, add parameter ?upload to the url to show the upload form.
 Set password in the index.php.
-Page will remember your password in localStorage, if the upload succeeds.
+Page will remember a hash of your password in localStorage, if the upload succeeds, so you don't need to insert the password again.

 Install dependencies: npm install

 To build & watch changes in sourcefiles: gulp

-You need to build the project before it works!
+Please note: You need to build the project before it works!